SymfonyCasts/messenger/sfcasts/handler-work.md

 # Doing Work in the Handler

-Inside our controller, after we save the new file to the filesystem, we're creating a new `AddPonkaToImage` object and dispatching it to the message bus.
-The end result is that the message bus calls the `__invoke()` message on our handler and passes it that object.
+Inside our controller, after we save the new file to the filesystem, we're creating a new `AddPonkaToImage` object and dispatching it to the message bus... or technically the "command" bus... because we're currently using it as a command bus.
+The end result is that the bus calls the `__invoke()` method on our handler and passes it that object.
 Messenger understands the connection between the message object and handler thanks to the argument type-hint and this interface.

 ## Command Bus: Beautifully Disappointing